India reserves right to strike sources of terror: New Army Chief Naravane warns Pakistan

 On security challenges along the 3,500 km border with China, Gen Naravane said the focus has shifted from the western border to the northern border as part of re-balancing priorities.

-"We will continue to improve capability building along the Northern border so we are prepared when the need arises," he said.
+"We will continue to improve capacity building along the Northern border so we are prepared when the need arises," he said.